jonjamz/blaze-forms/README.md

     <!--
       Note:

-      Use this UI.contentBlock exactly as it is here, in every form block template -->
+      Use this UI.contentBlock exactly as it is here, in every form block template.
+      The first field (data) is optional, and lets you pass in default values.
+    -->

     {{> UI.contentBlock
+        data=data
         schema=schema
         schemaContext=__schemaContext__
+        setValidatedValue=__setValidatedValue__
         submit=__submit__
         submitted=__submitted__
         loading=__loading__